 What are the risks of surgery?

-- As with any major operation, there is a risk of a blood clot in a vein (deep vein thrombosis or DVT) after surgery.
-The risk can be reduced by wearing support stockings, and daily injections afterwards to prevent blood clots.
+- Any major operation has a risk of a blood clot in a vein after surgery, called deep vein thrombosis (DVT).
+You can reduce this risk by wearing support stockings.
+You may also need daily injections of a blood thinning medicine afterwards to prevent blood clots.

-- There is a small risk of dying during or after the surgery.
+- There is a small risk of dying during or soon after the surgery.